-The goal of this page is both to encourage you to take more road trips but also to challenge the way you currently travel.
+The goal of this page is twofold: two encourage you to take more U.S. road trips and challenge the ways in which you currently travel.
 It's not an easy task to plan a road trip, and it's even tougher to plan one well.
-We guarantee that the tips presented on this page will help you plan amazing road trips that are fun, memorable and nearly, if not completely, anxiety and stress-free.
+I guarantee that the tips presented on this page will help you plan amazing road trips that are fun, memorable and nearly, if not completely, anxiety and stress-free.

 There is a lot of information on this page.
-We encourage you to scroll through the section titles first to see which sections may be of interest to you.
-Or you could read the entire thing and become a road trip master.
+I encourage you to scroll through the section titles first to see which ones may be of interest to you.
+Or you could read the entire thing and get closed to becoming a road trip master.

-- Which friends and family do you want to visit?
+- Which friends and/or family do you want to visit?

-- Which states do you want to visit?
+- Which U.S. states do you want to visit?